Canardoux/flutter_sound/doc/README.md

 ---
-description: An Audio Player and Recorder for mobiles and web.
+description: Audio Player and Recorderlibraries for mobiles and web.
 ---

 <img src="logo/banner5.svg" width="70%" height="70%" />

-# Introduction

 The τ project is a set of libraries which deal with audio :